apostoiis/agis.io/_posts/2013-05-19-dabbling-in-erlang-hello-function.markdown

 ## Meet Erlang
 [Erlang](http://en.wikipedia.org/wiki/Erlang_%28programming_language%29) is a functional, concurrent, dynamically-typed language initially developed at Ericsson around 1986 in order to power its telecom infrastructure.

-It is a great fit when scalability, availability and distribution are crucial for your system (surprise, exactly what telecom applications need).
+It is a great fit when scalability, availability and distribution are crucial (surprise! exactly what telecom applications need).
 This greatness stems from Erlang's concurrency model, its error-handling capabilities, the OTP framework and the fact that it's a functional language.

-But before I dive into the language, I'd like to talk a little about functional programming in general.
-In fact I've just decided that this will be the subject of this first post of the series.
+Before I dive into the language, I'd like to talk a little about functional programming in general.
+In fact, I've just decided that this will be the subject of this post.

 ## How I stopped worrying about state and loved the function
 Coming to a declarative language like Erlang from an imperative language like Ruby certainly requires a mental switch: